luizcarloskazuyukifukaya/s3-benchmark-updated/README.md

 # Introduction
 This repository is the updated version of what has been available from Wasabi Technologies LLC.
 The following are the updates to the original source code:
-* 2 files are created as the result of the execution (benchmark-*.log and benchmark-*.csv)
+* 2 files are created as the result of the execution (benchmark-\*.log and benchmark-\*.csv)
 * The log file is named with timestamp (where it was static with the name being benchmark.log)
-* The CSV file is with comma separation so it can be used for easier analytics (example, with Excell)
+* The CSV file is with comma separation so it can be used for easier analytics (e.g. with Excel)
-* Added a bash script template with it the options can be specified easily
+* Added a bash script template so with it the options can be specified easier

 # Wasabi Original s3-benchmark repository
 The repository can be found at https://github.com/wasabi-tech/s3-benchmark.